4. The practical application of oneness, 4:1-6:9

 tou qeou (oV) gen. "of God" - Usually treated as an objective genitive, so Hoehner, Larkin; of imitating God.

-wJV "as" - as, like.
-Possibly as a conjunction expressing a comparison, "you must try to be like God", Barclay, but better here as a comparative particle denoting the manner in which a person imitates God; "follow God's example in the manner of dearly beloved children."
+wJV "as" - as [beloved children].
+Possibly introducing a comparison, "you must try to be like God", Barclay, but better here introducing a characteristic quality denoting the manner in which a person imitates God; "follow God's example in the manner of dearly beloved children."

 peripateite (peripatew) pres. imp. "live a life / walk" - walk.
 A believer's life should be characterized by compassion, as imaged in God's compassion toward us in Christ.